sjml/python-paper/README.md

 The metadata file that assists in the generation.
 YAML format. `paper` will walk up the directory tree until the root looking for similarly named files, so you can have a root `paper_meta.yml` with the author name, one in a directory for each class with the professor and mnemonic, etc. (Note this is only traversed when the project is set up; it doesn't automatically pick up changes live, but writes the full coalesced data to the lowest file in the hierarchy at init time.)

 * `data`:
-    * (These items are moved under this `data` heading because otherwise pandoc will try to print a title block.
-Could this all be better organized?
-Probably.)
+    * (These are variables that will be put into the actual text of the paper itself, usually on the title page.
+It also gets used by `paper` for default filenames and things. )
     * `date`: due date in ISO-8601 format OR `null` OR placeholder `"[DATE]"` (if set, will be graphed as a red line on the progress image)
     * `author`: author's name
     * `title`: title of paper